-Draft Restoration Plan and Environmental Assessment
+Final Restoration Plan and Environmental Assessment

-This document, the "Louisiana Trustee Implementation Group Draft Restoration Plan/ Environmental Assessment #2: Provide and Enhance Recreational Opportunities" (RP/EA), was prepared by the Louisiana Trustee Implementation Group (LA TIG) pursuant to OPA and is consistent with the DWH Trustees' findings in the Final PDARP/PEIS.
-The Louisiana TIG includes five Louisiana state trustee agencies and four federal trustee agencies: the Louisiana Coastal Protection and Restoration Authority (CPRA); the Louisiana Department of Natural Resources (LDNR); the Louisiana Department of Environmental Quality (LDEQ); the Louisiana Oil Spill Coordinator's Office

-(LOSCO); the Louisiana Department of Wildlife and Fisheries (LDWF); the United States Department of Commerce, represented by the National Oceanic and Atmospheric Administration (NOAA); the United States Department of the Interior (USDOI), represented by the United States Fish and Wildlife Service (USFWS) and National Park Service (NPS); the United States Department of Agriculture (USDA); and the United States Environmental Protection Agency (EPA).
+This document, the Final Restoration Plan and Environmental Assessment #2: Provide and Enhance Recreational Opportunities (RP/EA #2), was prepared by the Louisiana Trustee Implementation Group (LA TIG) pursuant to OPA and is consistent with the DWH Trustees' findings in the Final PDARP/PEIS.
+The LA TIG includes five Louisiana state trustee agencies and four federal trustee agencies: the Louisiana Coastal Protection and Restoration Authority (CPRA); the Louisiana Department of Natural Resources (LDNR); the Louisiana Department of Environmental Quality (LDEQ); the Louisiana Oil Spill Coordinator's Office (LOSCO); the Louisiana Department of Wildlife and Fisheries (LDWF); the United States Department of Commerce, represented by the National Oceanic and Atmospheric Administration (NOAA); the United States Department of the Interior (DOI), represented by the U.S. Fish and Wildlife Service (USFWS) and National Park Service (NPS); the U.S. Department of Agriculture (USDA); and the U.S. Environmental Protection Agency (EPA).

-In accordance with 40 C.F.R. § 1508.12, the Louisiana TIG designated EPA as the lead federal agency responsible for National Environmental Policy Act (NEPA) compliance for this RP/EA.
-The federal and state agencies of the Louisiana TIG are acting as cooperating agencies for the ES-2 purposes of compliance with NEPA in the development of this RP/EA.
-Each federal cooperating agency on the Louisiana TIG intends to adopt, if appropriate, the NEPA analyses in this RP/EA.
-In accordance with 40 CFR §1506.3(a), each of the three federal cooperating agencies (DOI, NOAA, and USDA) participating on the Louisiana TIG will review the RP/EA for adequacy in meeting the standards set forth in its own NEPA implementing procedures and make a decision whether to adopt the analysis in the RP/EA.
+In accordance with 40 Code of Federal Regulations (CFR) § 1508.12, the LA TIG designated EPA as the lead federal agency responsible for National Environmental Policy Act (NEPA) compliance for this RP/EA #2.
+The federal and state agencies of the LA TIG are acting as cooperating agencies for the purposes of compliance with NEPA in the development of this RP/EA #2.
+Each federal cooperating agency on the LA TIG intends to adopt the NEPA analyses in this RP/EA #2.
+In accordance with 40 CFR § 1506.3(a), each of the three federal cooperating agencies (DOI, NOAA, and USDA) participating on the LA TIG will review the RP/EA #2 for adequacy in meeting the standards set forth in its own NEPA implementing procedures and make a decision to adopt the analysis in the RP/EA #2.
 Adoption of the EA would be completed via signature on the relevant NEPA decision document.